1710panda/-Collection-of-works/README.md

 # Collection-of-works
-Introduction to the project completed by my previous company
+Introduction to the project completed by my previous company.